oseimishaella385-cell/finance_risk_monitoring/README_TEMPLATE.md

 Account status analysis: Account status was explored as an additional monitoring factor.
 Among the five Higher Priority customers, four had active accounts and one had an inactive account; none had closed accounts.
 Given the small Higher Priority group and lack of a clear pattern, account status was not added to the risk score or final dashboard.
 > *The goal here is pre-emptive Q&A. What would a thoughtful skeptic push back on?
 Document the answer here, before they ask.*

+## 11. Assumptions & Limitations

+The analysis was designed as an exploratory customer-monitoring framework rather than a predictive risk model.
+The following assumptions and limitations define how the findings should be interpreted.

+### Assumptions

+- **Selected behaviours were treated as monitoring indicators, not confirmed risk outcomes:** Negative account balances, overdue loans, loan exposure exceeding positive account balances and unusually large outgoing transactions were treated as behaviours that may justify closer review.
+The presence of any of these indicators does not by itself demonstrate that a customer is financially distressed or will generate a financial loss.

+- **Negative balances were treated as valid financial behaviour:** Ten customers had negative account balances.
+These values were retained because a negative balance is financially plausible and there was no evidence in the dataset that the values were data-entry errors.
+This allowed negative balances to be explored as a potential vulnerability indicator rather than removing them during cleaning.

+- **Principal amount was used as a proxy for loan exposure:** The dataset provides the original `PrincipalAmount` of each loan but does not provide the remaining outstanding balance.
+Total Loan Exposure and Overdue Loan Exposure therefore represent principal amounts associated with customers rather than confirmed amounts currently owed.
+This was considered sufficient for comparing relative exposure within the dataset, but it should not be interpreted as the bank's exact current credit exposure.

+- **Loan exposure was evaluated relative to positive account balances:** High Loan Exposure was defined as total loan exposure exceeding a customer's total positive account balance.
+This was intended to provide more context than ranking customers by loan size alone.
+Account balances, however, represent only the funds visible in this dataset and should not be interpreted as a complete measure of a customer's wealth, income, liquidity or ability to repay.

+- **Unusually large transactions were defined relative to each customer's own activity:** A customer's largest outgoing transaction was flagged when it was at least twice their average outgoing transaction value.
+A customer-specific baseline was used because normal transaction sizes differ between customers.
+The 2× threshold is an exploratory rule developed for this project and is not presented as an established banking or regulatory threshold.

+- **Loan status categories were accepted as provided:** Loans labelled Active, Paid Off or Overdue were assumed to accurately represent their status in the source data.
+The dataset does not provide additional information such as number of days overdue, missed payment history or repayment schedules that would allow the severity of overdue borrowing to be independently assessed.

+### Limitations

+- **The Risk Score is rule-based and has not been statistically validated:** The four indicators each contribute one point, meaning they are given equal importance in the final score.
+There is no confirmed outcome variable in the dataset that could be used to test whether one indicator is more strongly associated with future financial loss than another.
+The 0–1 Lower, 2 Moderate and 3–4 Higher Priority thresholds should therefore be interpreted as a transparent prioritisation framework rather than validated risk classifications.

+- **Individual indicators identified different types of financial behaviour:** The analysis found 10 customers with negative balances and 34 overdue loans representing 1.67M in principal exposure, but no customer appeared in both groups.
+This demonstrates why one indicator should not be interpreted as a complete measure of customer risk.
+It also means that the final monitoring framework depends on the selected combination of indicators and could produce different classifications if alternative indicators or thresholds were used.

+- **The Higher Priority population is very small:** Only five of the 1,100 customers were classified as Higher Priority, with each triggering three of the four monitoring indicators.
+These customers provide useful cases for focused review, but patterns within a group of five should not be generalised to the wider customer population.
+A larger dataset or additional periods of customer history would be required to determine whether the same combinations of indicators repeatedly identify customers requiring greater attention.

+- **Customer-type differences should be interpreted cautiously:** Large Enterprise customers had the highest observed negative-balance rate at 1.51%, compared with 0.57% for both Individuals and Small Businesses, and the highest proportion of customers with overdue loans at 3.53%, compared with 2.85% for Individuals and 2.27% for Small Businesses.
+These differences were descriptive and were not statistically tested.
+They therefore provide context for monitoring but are not sufficient evidence that Large Enterprise customers are inherently more financially risky.

+- **Account status did not provide a clear additional monitoring signal:** Account status was explored after the initial monitoring framework was developed to determine whether Active, Inactive or Closed accounts were associated with monitoring priority.
+Among the five Higher Priority customers, four had Active accounts and one had an Inactive account; none had Closed accounts.
+Given the small Higher Priority population and absence of a clear pattern, account status was not incorporated into the Risk Score or final dashboard.
+This was treated as a useful exploratory non-finding rather than forcing an additional variable into the framework.

+- **Transaction history is incomplete across the full available period:** Clean transaction records span 2020-01-01 to 2026-08-28, but records become incomplete and sparse after February 2024.
+Monthly transaction trend analysis was therefore restricted to 2020–2023.
+Trends observed during this complete period should not automatically be assumed to continue into later years.

+- **The transaction indicator captures relative size, not the reason for the transaction:** The analysis examined outgoing and incoming transaction frequency and value, net transaction flow and unusually large outgoing transactions.
+However, the dataset does not provide enough contextual information to determine why a transaction occurred or whether an unusually large transaction was expected.
+The Large Transaction Indicator therefore identifies behaviour that differs from a customer's typical transaction size but does not establish that the transaction itself is problematic.

+- **Account balances provide only a snapshot of the information available in the dataset:** Comparing loan exposure with account balances helped identify customers whose borrowing was high relative to funds held in their accounts, particularly among several Higher Priority customers.
+However, the analysis does not include customer income, external assets, liabilities held elsewhere, credit history or other information that a bank would normally use when assessing a customer's financial position.

+- **Branch results measure where Higher Priority customer activity occurred, not branch performance or risk:** Branch 6 recorded the highest transaction value associated with Higher Priority customers.
+This does not demonstrate that Branch 6 caused the behaviour, has weaker controls or experienced greater financial loss.
+Branch was attached to transaction activity, while loans were associated with customer accounts, so the branch analysis should only be interpreted as showing where transaction value from already-prioritised customers was concentrated.

+- **No confirmed financial loss outcome is available:** The dataset does not provide a validated outcome showing whether customers subsequently defaulted, generated a loss or otherwise experienced a confirmed adverse financial event.
+The project can therefore identify customers displaying combinations of behaviours that may justify closer monitoring, but it cannot establish that Higher Priority customers will cause future losses.

+- **The analysis is descriptive rather than causal:** Relationships observed between balances, borrowing, overdue status, transaction behaviour, customer type and monitoring priority show patterns within this dataset.
+They do not establish that one behaviour caused another.
+For example, high loan exposure relative to account balance may warrant closer review, but the analysis cannot conclude that it causes overdue borrowing or financial difficulty.

 ---

 ## 12. Future Enhancements